Outmatched

-Outmatched (stylized as outmatched) is an American multi-camera television sitcom created by Lon Zimmet for the Fox Broadcasting Company.
-It premiered as a Thursday night entry in the 2019–20 television season starting on January 23, 2020, and is the only live-action situation comedy series that Fox ordered for the aforementioned season.
+Outmatched is an American multi-camera television sitcom created by Lon Zimmet for the Fox Broadcasting Company.
+It aired from January 23 to March 26, 2020.
 In May 2020, Fox canceled the series after one season.

 Premise

 The series follows a blue-collar couple in Atlantic City trying to get by and raise four kids—three of whom are certified geniuses.